aspose-html/Aspose.HTML-API-References/english/python-net/aspose.html.drawing/itruetypefont/get_ascent/_index.md

 ## get_ascent {#float}

-Returns the ascent, in points.
+Gets the ascent of the font in points using the specified font size.

 ### Returns

-The ascent in points.
+The ascent of the font in points.

 ```python